Update: The MathJax Plugin for TiddlyWiki has a new home: https://github.com/guyru/tiddlywiki-mathjax

 Kernel Configuration and nvidia-drivers

 This is more of a note to myself, as I keep forgetting this.
-The propriety NVIDIA drivers, provided by the x11-drivers/nvidia-drivers
+The proprietary NVIDIA drivers, provided by x11-drivers/nvidia-drivers, dislike alternatives.
+They will refuse to build against a kernel with rivafb (CONFIG_FB_RIVA) and nvidiafb (CONFIG_FB_NVIDIA) built in or built as modules.
+Both can be found (and unset) under:

 Device Drivers